No, Nevada is not a no fault state. Instead, Nevada is a “fault state” for car accidents and personal injury cases in general.

 How is fault determined in Nevada?

-With Nevada being a “fault state”, insurance companies consider all the available evidence when determining who is at fault in an accident.
-With car accidents specifically, insurance carriers consider the following:
+Insurance companies consider all the available evidence when determining who is at fault in an accident.
+With car accidents specifically, insurance carriers take into account:

 - Statements by the drivers, passengers, and eyewitnesses;